Who was Libya’s Saif al-Islam Gaddafi?

 Saif al-Islam, son of former Libyan leader Muammar Gaddafi, has been killed in the west of the North African country.

-Saif al-Islam Gaddafi, the most prominent son of slain Libyan leader Muammar Gaddafi, has been killed in the country’s western city of Zintan.
+Saif al-Islam Gaddafi, the most prominent son of slain Libyan leader Muammar Gaddafi has himself been killed in the country’s western city of Zintan.

 Recommended Storieslist of 3 items